Lofty England: 1951–1953: The C-Type era

 Lofty England's contribution to the C-Type's success was crucial.
 Taking a lead from Alfred Neubauer's running of the pre-war Mercedes team, he ran the Jaguar squad always with an eye for the greater good of Jaguar, rather than the individual demands of any one driver.
 The 1953 Le Mans event was a case in point, as the Jaguar cars were initially excluded for a technical infringement.
-The eventual winning driver pairing of Duncan Hamilton and Tony Rolt repaired to a bar, while Lofty England took matters in hand and managed to persuade the Automobile Club de l'Ouest to reinstate the cars.
-Legend has it that, unfortunately for England, his drivers were, by this time, a little the worse for wear, and it took all of England's managerial and motivational talents to get them into the car for the start.
-England and Rolt both later denied that the drivers had been at all drunk at the time.
+The eventual winning driver pairing of Duncan Hamilton and Tony Rolt headed to a bar expecting that they wouldn't race that night, while Lofty England took matters in hand and managed to persuade the Automobile Club de l'Ouest to reinstate the cars.
+It was rumored that unfortunately for England, his drivers were drunk and it took all of England's managerial and motivational talents to get them into the car for the start.
+England and Rolt both later denied that the drivers had been drunk at the time.